bbauska/HTML5-Basics/README.md

 <h3>Q. What is the purpose of cache busting and how can you achieve it?</h3>

-Browsers have a cache to temporarily store files on websites so they don\'t need to be re-downloaded again when switching between pages or reloading the same page.
+Browsers have a cache to temporarily store files on websites so they don't need to be re-downloaded again when switching between pages or reloading the same page.
 The server is set up to send headers that tell the browser to store the file for a given amount of time.
 This greatly increases website speed and preserves bandwidth.